ReStudios-Dev/Utilitium/README.md

 ### safeEquals(Object a, Object b)
 This method performs a safe comparison of two objects using the `equals` method.
 It takes two arguments, `a` and `b`, the objects to compare.
 If both objects are `null`, it returns `true`.
 If only one of the objects is `null`, it returns `false`.
 Otherwise, it returns the result of the `equals` method called on `a`.

----
-## WarnFunctions
-Functions whose functionality works, but the desired result MAYBE not be the desired one

-### getTTSAudioFile(String text, String language)
-Get Text-to-speech audio data using Google Translator.
-Language in format `ISO 639-1` ('ru', 'en', 'de', etc.).